(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

 Dr. Glaser earned her medical degree from Loyola University Stritch School of Medicine in Chicago.
-She continued her training with an internship at University of Nevada School of Medicine in Reno, Nevada, followed by an internal medicine residency at University of Pittsburgh Medical Center, where she stayed to complete a fellowship in hospice and palliative medicine.
-Along the way, she earned nearly a dozen awards for research, clinical integrity and community service.
+She completed her internship at the University of Nevada School of Medicine in Reno, followed by a residency in internal medicine and a fellowship in hospice and palliative medicine at the University of Pittsburgh Medical Center.